Farmers Advised To Complete Potato Cultivation In October - UrduPoint

 Farmers Advised To Complete Potato Cultivation In October

-FAISALABAD, (UrduPoint / Pakistan Point News - 29th Sep, 2024) The agriculture experts have advised the growers to start cultivation of potato immediately and complete it in October to get bumper yield.
+SARGODHA, (UrduPoint / Pakistan Point News - 3rd Oct, 2024) The agriculture experts advised the growers to start cultivation of potato immediately and complete it in October to get bumper yield.

 He said that October is the most suitable time for cultivation of potato crops.
 Therefore, the farmers should start its cultivation immediately and use seed of approved varieties including Sahiwal Red, Sahiwal White, Cosmo, Sialkot Red, Sadaf, Ruby, PRI-Red, SH-5, etc. over maximum space of their lands because it production would not only play a pivotal role in catering to food requirements of the people but also help the growers in mitigating their financial constraints, he added.